RaeanneZ/FoodNav/README.md

 During the course of development, I regularly meetup with the team members to ensure that their UI stays true to the figma prototype and to offer Frontend technical support, like, Food Search implementation and others if they have difficulty.

-I will also be responsible for the development of application icon and banner.
+I will also be responsible for the development of application logo icon and banner.

 **Database Designer/Architect**

 I am responsible for the design and setup of the database required for the mobile application, FoodNav.
 Applying knowledge from Year 1 - Database Module, I started with data modeling and created an ER Diagram (refer to Appendices below) for visual reference before the setup of MSSQL for this project.
 I am also responsible for the migration of local databases to MS Azure (cloud) for accessibility.

-**Database Developer**
+**Developer**
+For stage 2 advanced feature, I implemented Food2Nom page.
+I explored and incorporated Google MLKit OCR API to recognise text from photos as a key to search our food database.
+Extended the use of Google OCR to recognise Food Nutrition Label and process text captured to autofill 'New Food' form so that user can easily add to FoodNav Database.

+*Database*
 I am responsible for the coding of all functionality that interacts with the database.
 Adopting OOP, custom Event Listener and MVC software design patterns, the codes are organized in ways such that all database handling is transparent to the Activity classes.
 I worked closely with the team members to help them understand with psuedo codes and ease into the process of integrating to the backend.

-We also worked together to test and troubleshoot, ensuring the application works as designed.
+*Tester*
+I created test cases 'Stage 1 Features - Test Cases' and 'Stage 2 Features - Food2Nom and Add New Food'.
+To officially baseline the STAGE 1 version, I compiled and resolved the list of bugs found (based on Stage 1 -Week 7 submission version), including identifying and refining incomplete features.
+To ensure application stability, I conducted freeplay testing with families and friends, including team members before sending the application for Google approval.

 ### Sian Kim

 **Project Member**

 As a project team member, I participated in all the project discussion and contributed my ideas during the design phase.
 I worked with other team members to build the figma prototype to test the feasibility of the concept we had ideated.
-I update this GitHub documentations in areas where it is concerns my scope of work,

 **Frontend Developer**

-I am responsible for the UI development and functionality  of:
+I am responsible for the UI development of:
-1. Diet Selection Page (currently only feature Diabetic Friendly Diet)
+1. Diet selection page layout (currently only feature Diabetic Friendly Diet)
-2. Sugar tracking option page
+2. Sugar tracking option page layout
-3. Display of suggested micronutrients and calories intake based on gender and diet plan
+3. Display of suggested micronutrients and calories intake based on gender and diet plan layout
-4. Food Search Page - Text Input

-I was tasked to refine the UI design of the following: Dashboard page, Log Food Product, Add Food Page.
-Other involvement includes testing and debugging to ensure quality and responsiveness of application.
+I was tasked  to assist other members in refining the UI layout of the following: Dashboard page, Log Food Product, Add Food Page.
+Other involvement includes debugging to ensure responsiveness of application.

 ### Jovan